How to paint furniture like a pro!

 This is where I focus for the most part.
 I like to sand a bit, and then stand back and see how it looks.
 See what parts may need a little bit more sanding.

-Once you have sufficiently distressed the space, it is time to seal it.
+Once you have sufficiently distressed the piece, it is time to seal it.
 If you paint with latex paint, sealing isn’t necessary in my opinion.

 There are so many ways to decorate and accessorize pieces of furniture.
 Check out how I style coffee tables here: